abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

-I have been listening to a few of Bhikkhu Bodhi talks on loving-kindness and was surprised when he mentioned that the word *khanti*, patience, is very closely related to the word *mettā,* loving-kindness.
+I have been listening to a few of Bhikkhu Bodhi talks on loving-kindness and was surprised when he mentioned that the word *khanti*, patience, is very closely related to the word *mettā*, loving-kindness.
 I hadn't recognized that before.

 He explained that in practice situations, the use of mettā is more of an